Skip to main content

 Glass Masquerade 4: Constellations was developed by Onyx Lute.

-Glass Masquerade 4: Constellations has received very positive reviews from players.
+Glass Masquerade 4: Constellations has received positive reviews from players.
 Most players liked this game for its graphics but disliked it for its story.

 Glass Masquerade 4: Constellations is a single player game.